BC-CRI--T20 World Cup Glance

 This article was generated from an automated news agency feed without modifications to text.

-Stay updated with the latest cricket news, India vs Ireland Live Score, T20 World Cup 2024 updates, and match highlights.
-Explore the World Cup Schedule 2024, track the World Cup Points Table, follow Virat Kohli's performance, and stay ahead with the stats on World Cup Most Wickets and World Cup Most Runs on the Hindustan Times website and app.
+Stay updated with the latest cricket news, T20 World Cup 2024 updates and match highlights.
+Explore the World Cup Schedule 2024 track the World Cup Points Table follow Virat Kohli's performance, and stay ahead with the stats on World Cup Most Wickets and World Cup Most Runs on the Hindustan Times website and app.